apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

     1 row selected (0.244 seconds)

 ### Example: Aggregate and Sort Data
-Sum the ticket sales by state and group by day and sort in ascending order.
+Sum and group the ticket sales by date and sort in ascending order of total tickets sold.

     SELECT `right`(tkt.tot_sales.key,2) `December Date`,
     SUM(tkt.tot_sales.`value`) AS TotalSales